 Taking vitamin E along with beta-carotene, vitamin C, and selenium might decrease some of the beneficial effects of niacin.
 Niacin can increase the good cholesterol.
 Taking vitamin E along with these other vitamins might decrease the good cholesterol.

 Warfarin (Coumadin) is used to slow blood clotting.
 Vitamin E can also slow blood clotting.
 Taking vitamin E along with warfarin (Coumadin) can increase the chances of bruising and bleeding.
 Be sure to have your blood checked regularly.
 The dose of your warfarin (Coumadin) might need to be changed.

 Some evidence suggests that vitamin E might reduce absorption of beta-carotene.
 The body needs beta-carotene to make vitamin A. Taking vitamin E 800 units daily seems to reduce blood levels of beta-carotene by 20%.
 Higher doses of vitamin E may reduce beta-carotene even more.

 Vitamin E slows blood clotting.
 Using vitamin E along with other herbs and supplements that slow blood clotting could increase the risk of bleeding in some people.
 These herbs include angelica, asafoetida, clove, danshen, garlic, ginger, ginkgo, Panax ginseng, horse chestnut, meadowsweet, poplar, quassia, red clover, willow, and others.

 There is a concern that large doses of vitamin E (>10 units/kg/day) might slow the uptake of iron supplements in severely anemic infants.
+Low doses of vitamin E do not seem to have this effect.
 Avoid high doses of vitamin E in infants.
 It isn't known whether this interaction occurs in adults.

 Taking omega-6 fatty acids, especially in high doses, may increase the mount of vitamin E that the body needs.